antmicro/rowhammer-tester/docs/source/arty.md

 The following instructions explain how to set up the board.

-For FPGA gateware documentation for this board, refer to the [Gateware Documentation chapter](build/arty/documentation/index.rst).
+For FPGA digital design documentation for this board, refer to the [Digital design](build/arty/documentation/index.rst) chapter.

 ## Board configuration